 Tricuspid regurgitation may be

 Tricuspid regurgitation usually causes no symptoms, but some patients experience neck pulsations due to elevated jugular pressures.
-Symptoms of severe TR include fatigue, abdominal bloating, and anorexia.
-Patients may also develop symptoms of AF or atrial flutter.
+Symptoms of severe TR include peripheral edema, fatigue, abdominal bloating, ascites, and anorexia.
+Patients may also develop symptoms of atrial fibrillation or atrial flutter Atrial Flutter Atrial flutter is a rapid regular atrial rhythm due to an atrial macroreentrant circuit.
+Symptoms include palpitations and sometimes weakness, effort intolerance, dyspnea, and presyncope.
+Atrial... read more .

 Signs of moderate to severe tricuspid regurgitation include jugular venous distention, with a prominent merged c-v wave and a steep y descent, and sometimes enlarged liver and peripheral edema.
 In severe TR, a right jugular venous thrill may be palpable, as may systolic hepatic pulsation and an RV impulse at the left lower sternal border.

-On auscultation, the 1st heart sound (S1) may be normal or barely audible if a tricuspid regurgitation murmur is present; the 2nd heart sound (S2) may be split (with a loud pulmonic component [P2] in pulmonary hypertension) or single because of prompt pulmonic valve closing with merger of P2and the aortic component (A2).
-An RV 3rd heart sound (S3) may be audible near the sternum with RV dysfunction–induced HF.
+On auscultation, the first heart sound (S1) may be normal or barely audible if a tricuspid regurgitation murmur is present; the second heart sound (S2) may be split (with a loud pulmonic component [P2] in pulmonary hypertension) or single because of prompt pulmonic valve closing with merger of P2 and the aortic component (A2).
+An RV third heart sound (S3) may be audible near the sternum with RV dysfunction–induced heart failure.

 More moderate or severe TR may be suggested by history and physical examination.
 Confirmation is by echocardiography.